Parent Advisory Council (PAC) General Information

 The PAC in collaboration with the district must hold a Basic Rights workshop every school year.
 This is a workshop to inform parents about their rights under state and federal special education law.

-PAC’s are also responsible to advise the district/school regarding concerns that parents have regarding problems with services, concerns about services and advise the district/school concerning changes in laws ,polices or budgets.
+PAC’s are also responsible to advise the district/school regarding concerns that parents have regarding problems with services, and concerns about services and advising the district/school concerning changes in laws, policies, or budgets.

 Many PACs (including Chicopee) offer workshops and speakers for parents, guardians, and others regarding topics related to raising children with special needs.
 These workshops are open to the public and provide parents/guardians the opportunity to connect with others.